xWatevr/Scikit-learn-projects/gci-draft-prediction/README.md

 ## Task and data

 The target is `Drafted`: `1` indicates a drafted player and `0` indicates a player who was not drafted.
-Predictions are probabilities for class `1`.

 | Dataset | Rows | Columns | Target available |
 | --- | ---: | ---: | --- |
 | `input/train.csv` | 2,781 | 17 | Yes |
 | `input/test.csv` | 696 | 16 | No |

-The training set contains 1,803 positive and 978 negative examples.
-Features include year, age, school, height, weight, 40-yard sprint, vertical and broad jumps, bench press repetitions, agility tests, and player position. `Id` is excluded from model inputs.

-The supplied CSV files are included in this project package.
-Their original source and redistribution terms are not documented here; check the competition terms before publishing the datasets.

 ## Solutions